offport/BlackHatPowershell/01-Introduction.md

 If you come across any omissions or inaccuracies, please don't hesitate to contact me via the contact information provided in the book.
 I want to ensure that this book remains accurate and up-to-date, and I appreciate any feedback you can provide.

+It is important to note that the offensive security techniques, commands, and scripts provided in this guide are intended for educational and research purposes only.
+The author does not condone the use of these techniques for any illegal or unethical activities.
+The information provided in this guide is meant to help security professionals improve their offensive capabilities and ethical hacking skills.
+It is the reader's responsibility to ensure that any techniques or scripts provided in the book are used in a legal and ethical manner.
+The author of this guide cannot be held responsible for any damages resulting from the use or misuse of the information contained within.
+It is strongly recommended that readers use these techniques in a safe and controlled environment, with the express permission of the system owner.

 ## Powershell

 ### What is Powershell